-- 3. (1) Medical examinations must be performed on a routine timely basis for the purpose of renewing the medical certificates of the licence holder.
-Except as provided in sub-paragraphs (2) and (3) to this paragraph, reports of medical fitness obtained in accordance with paragraph 4 shall be submitted at intervals of not greater than the following maximum periods:
+(1) Medical examinations must be performed on a routine timely basis for the purpose of renewing the medical certificates of the licence holder.
+The period of validity of a medical assessment shall begin on the day the medical examination is performed.
+The period of validity of a medical assessment may be extended, at the discretion of the Civil Aviation Authority, up to 45 days.
+Except as provided in sub-paragraphs (2), (3) and (4) to this paragraph, medical assessment issued in accordance with paragraph 4 shall be valid from the date of the medical examination for a period not greater than: